Lived Experience of Suicide

 I wasn’t sure where to start, so I will start by saying Giinagay which is an Aboriginal word for Gooday ~ It’s great to ‘meet’ you!

 There are heaps of numbers you can phone if you are in crisis, (see below) but not much locally.
 This is what prompted me to create LEWL (pronounced LEW-EL).
 I googled LEW & EL and was pleasantly surprised to learn that LEW means luke warm and EL is a generic word for God.
 Luke Warm God!
+I should make it clear that this is NOT a religious warm line, but I know from experience, that there is always a spiritual perspective to extreme states of mind.
+A perspective that is sadly missing from mental health services.

 My motivation comes from my own lived experience of suicide.
 I have seen the day when I actually planned my own suicide.
 I have also lost people very dear to me.
 Bereavement is best understood by those who have experienced grief and loss.